 Internship and Scholarship

-Through her internship, Mills will become familiar with the day-to-day operations of the museum and contribute to a variety of museum projects and functions.
+Through his internship with the Washington County Museum of Fine Arts, Monica will become familiar with the museum’s day-to-day operations and contribute to various museum projects and functions.
 The work of the intern will support the museum’s art collections, exhibition planning and management, and/or art education program activities.

-During her 10-week internship, Mills will work closely with Kellie Mele, Director of Education, and Sarah C. Wolfe, Collections Registrar and Exhibition Coordinator.
-Mills will also receive a stipend of up to $1,000 for her time.
+During his 10-week internship, Monica will work closely with Daniel Fulco, Agnita M. Stine Schreiber Curator, and Sarah C. Wolfe, Collections Registrar and Exhibition Coordinator.
+Monica will also receive a stipend of up to $1,000 for his time.

 Qualified students apply in the spring and are evaluated and interviewed by a selection committee.
 Applications for the next Jean Cushwa College Internship will be in the spring of 2023.

 Meet our Jean Cushwa Art Scholarship Winner: Illeana Ekins

 Ileana, 17, was presented with a certificate during the May 24 Washington County Public Schools’ Art Awards Ceremony at the museum.
 The Jean Cushwa Art Scholarship was established to assist high school students who plan on majoring in visual art/studio art, art history, art education, architecture and/or design.
 Scholarship recipients receive $1,000 to offset tuition at the college of their choice.

 Ileana, the daughter of Tammy and Alan Ekin, graduated in May from Barbara Ingram School for the Arts.
 She will attend Hagerstown Community College this fall, with a plan to transfer to a four-year university and major in visual arts.

 “I really hope to be a concept artist, but illustration is always a good plan,” she said, noting that “I’m open for ideas as long as it’s arts as a career.”